bokner/solverl/README.md

 ## Under the hood

-Both **`MinizincSolver.solve/4`** and **`MinizincSolver.solve_sync/4`** spawn a separate **GenServer** process, which in turn spawns the external MiniZinc process, and then asynchronously receives chunks of Minizinc output, parses them into solver events and fires appropriate callbacks as described [here](#solution-handlers).
+Both **`MinizincSolver.solve/4`** and **`MinizincSolver.solve_sync/4`** spawn a separate **GenServer** process, which in turn spawns the external MiniZinc process, and then asynchronously receives chunks of MiniZinc output, parses them into solver events and fires appropriate callbacks as described [here](#solution-handlers).

-This makes the handling of Minizinc output completely asynchronous, even though **`solve_sync/4`** is a blocking call that will wait for it to terminate.
+This makes the handling of MiniZinc output completely asynchronous, even though **`solve_sync/4`** is a blocking call that will wait for it to terminate.

 As a consequence, this allows to control the solving process from outside regardless of whether **`solve/4`** or **`solve_sync/4`** is being used, as long as the PID or registered name of the process is known.